Cranley Onslow: Government

 He would later serve as Parliamentary Under Secretary of State for Aerospace from 1972 to 1974 in Edward Heath's government.
-In Margaret Thatcher's government he was made a Minister of State at the Foreign and Commonwealth Office in 1983, but resigned a year later after his boss, Francis Pym, was sacked by Margaret Thatcher.
+In Margaret Thatcher's government he was made a Minister of State at the Foreign and Commonwealth Office in 1983, but resigned a year later after Thatcher sacked his boss, Francis Pym.

 1922 Committee

 In 1984, he was elected to chair the 1922 Committee, and was therefore considered to be the most powerful backbencher in the Conservative party.
 In this post, he conveyed to Mrs Thatcher the desire of backbenchers that Leon Brittan should resign over the Westland affair and in the 1990 leadership contest that many backbenchers wanted a broader choice of candidates, contributing to her decision to drop out.
-This angered many allies of Thatcher, and in 1992 he was forced from his post as chairman of the 1922 Committee.
+This angered many allies of Thatcher, and in 1992 he was toppled as Chairman of the 1922 Committee by Marcus Fox.

 Honours and styles

 Honours

-Having been sworn of the Privy Council in the 1988 New Year Honours, Onslow was appointed to the Order of St Michael and St George as a Knight Commander (KCMG) for "political service" in the 1993 New Year Honours and upon stepping down from Parliament in 1997 his life peerage was announced in the Resignation Honours and he was raised to the peerage as Baron Onslow of Woking, of Woking in the County of Surrey.
+Having been sworn of the Privy Council in the 1988 New Year Honours, Onslow was appointed to the Order of St Michael and St George as a Knight Commander (KCMG) for "political service" in the 1993 New Year Honours and upon stepping down from Parliament in 1997 his life peerage was announced in the Resignation Honours, and he was raised to the peerage as Baron Onslow of Woking, of Woking in the County of Surrey.

-Marriage
+Personal life

 In 1955, he married Lady June Hay, daughter of George Hay, 14th Earl of Kinnoull.
+They had four children.

+Onslow died at a hospital in Hereford on 13 March 2001, at the age of 74.